Seluxit/RBKubeMQ/README.md

 To install ArangoRB: `gem install RBKubeMQ`.

-To use it in your application: `require "RBKubeMQ`.
+To use it in your application: `require rbkubemq`.

 For examples, look the tests in "/spec/lib/spec_helper"